-A. Delivery of instruction for courses taught at TCNJ.

-- 1. List by course, noting which semesters each was offered and course enrollments (based on final class roster). - 2.
+- A. Delivery of instruction for courses taught at TCNJ. - 1.
+List by course, noting which semesters each was offered and course enrollments (based on final class roster). - 2.
 Discuss the quality of your teaching effectiveness.
-Summarize and refer to supporting documentation, such as Student Teaching Evaluations (Standard Application section H), Peer Reviews of Teaching (Standard Application section J), and other supporting evidence (Standard Application section L).
+Summarize and refer to supporting documentation, such as Student Teaching Evaluations (Standard Application section H), Peer Reviews of Teaching (Standard Application section I), Course Syllabi (Standard Application section J), and other supporting evidence (Standard Application section L).
 Candidates for reappointment (including tenure) should provide supporting documentation for all of the years during which they have taught at TCNJ.
 Candidates for promotion should limit their supporting documentation to the past three (3) to five (5) years.
 (For additional details, see the descriptions of Sections H, I, J, and L in the Standard Application for Reappointment and/or Promotion document.) - 3.
-Discuss your contributions to the liberal learning program such as First Seminar Program (FSP). - B. New courses, curricula, or pedagogies developed at TCNJ. - C. Independent research, independent studies, and other non-classroom modes of instruction.
+Discuss your contributions to the College Core program such as First Year Seminar (FYS). - 4.
+Describe any courses or projects that involved communityengaged learning (CEL) and/or supporting community efforts. - B. New courses, curricula, or pedagogies developed at TCNJ.

+- C. Independent research, independent studies, and other non-classroom modes of instruction.
 Provide evidence of success in an appendix (or appendices). - D. External curricular grants, including those awarded, those resubmitted with revision, and those submitted but declined. - E. TCNJ curricular grants awarded. - F. Participation in professional conferences or workshops related to teaching in your discipline.
 Indicate sponsoring group, topic, date, place, and extent of participation.
 Discuss the impact on the candidate's teaching.